-LEAD-540 Information and Financial Resources in Organizations
+LEAD-540 Strategic and Financial Decision-Making in Organizations 3 credits

 This course explores the importance of information and financial resources within the culture of organizations, and the necessary relationship that exists between the two.
 The course draws on current literature and student experience to explore resource management and focuses on the effective use of information resources within the boundaries defined by financial realities.
 The relationship between data analyses and effective decisionmaking will be explored.
 Prerequisite: LEAD-500 or concurrent with LEAD-500.